 How should small business owners prepare for minimum wage increases?

-Every business is different, so there isn’t one right way to prepare.
+Every business is different, so there isn’t one right way to prepare for the California minimum wage in 2021.
 Here are a few options you may want to consider:

 - Make sure you hire and keep the right employees: Replacing an employee costs a lot.
 You decrease the total cost associated with recruiting and training when you hire (and then retain) the right people.
 Look for candidates with good track records, who come recommended, and who fit in with the company culture.
 Once they’re onboarded, make sure you build a relationship and provide paths for growth; it makes it more likely that they will stay in their role.